Faculty Appointments, Promotion, and Tenure

 Primary promotion tracks at Duke include:

-Faculty Career Track – Upon initial hire, Clinical Sciences faculty at Duke are appointed at a rank determined jointly by the faculty member and the Department Chair, typically Medical Instructor or Assistant Professor, without an assigned track.
-The tenure clock begins upon appointment at the rank of Assistant Professor or higher and spans ten years.
-Faculty may choose to pursue the Faculty Tenure Track—generally between years 4–6—if deemed potentially eligible for tenure, with mutual agreement required for track assignment.
-Per University Bylaws, tenure is automatically granted if no decision is communicated by the end of the tenure clock.
+• Faculty Career Track – Upon initial hire, Clinical Sciences faculty at Duke are appointed at a rank determined jointly by the faculty member and the Department Chair, typically Medical Instructor or Assistant Professor, without a track assignment.
+The tenure clock begins upon appointment at the rank of Assistant Professor or higher and runs for 10 years.
+Faculty may choose to pursue the Faculty Tenure Track—generally between years 4–6—if deemed potentially eligible for Tenure, with mutual agreement required for track assignment.
+Per University Bylaws, Tenure is automatically granted if no decision is communicated by the end of the tenure clock.

 Faculty on this track are expected to: